nwutils/create-desktop-shortcuts/README.md

 * Write unit tests.
 Preferably in Jest.
 * Offer an async and sync mode, instead of just sync.
   * Note: Make sure it can still run in older versions of NW.js
+* Report bugs in the GitHub issues
+* Fix reported bugs with a PR

+* * *

+## Known issues

+1. When creating the Windows shortcut, if WScript does not like what is passed to it, it displays a Windows Dialog with an error on the line that failed.
+I have no idea how to turn that off, so I've just added in tons of validation checks to prevent anything from being passed in to it that could cause this.
+But may still occur if you pass in junk to it that gets by the validation checks.
+1. No real recourse if the script does not have permission to run `chmod` on Linux.
+You would just need to run it again with sudo or something.
+1. I know of no way to set a custom icon image on OSX.
+1. May want to add in `overwrite` option for Windows and Linux too.

+I thought this project would take a day, but it took a week.
+All Operating Systems are terrible.